Developer Guide: Build, Price, and Bill with Paid

 Step 4: Integrate Accounts / Contacts / Orders

-Your platform already lets new customers sign up, choose a plan, and start using your agents.
+Your platform already lets new customers sign up, choose a plan, and start using your products.
 Paid needs to see the same objects—Accounts, Contacts, and Orders—so it can price usage, generate invoices, and collect payments.

 Scenario